iBManu/Taskpp/README.md

 5. Put the executable in a folder, preferably in a folder just for the program.

 6. Configure Taskpp in the Path environment variable:
    - Open 'Edit the system environment variables' in the Windows Control Panel.
-  - Click on the 'environment Variables...' button.
+   - Click on the 'Environment variables...' button.
    - There should be an environment variable named Path, click on it.
    - Click 'New' and add the path of the folder where the executable is located.

 7. You now have everything set up, and typing `taskpp` in any system console should launch the program.